mitmath/18369/README.md

 New topic: photonic-crystal fibers.
 Discussed the various types from the handouts: photonic-bandgap vs. index guiding, and 2d-periodic vs. Bragg fibers (concentric "1d" crystals).
 Emphasized the importance of the band gap lying above the light line of air.

 **Further reading:** Shapters 7–9 of the book, tutorial slides starting on page 142.
+A nice way to understand holey fibers is the β⟶0 limit, which turns out to give a *scalar* wave equation as described in chapter 9 of the book.
+For a rigorous derivation of the scalar limit, see [this 1994 paper by Bonnet-Bendhia and Djellouli](http://dx.doi.org/doi:10.1093/imamat/52.3.271).

 ### Lecture 23: 11 May